 - Call recording software to QA calls

-These solutions help you maintain an audit trail, both for your IT department and regulators.
+These advanced call center systems help you maintain an audit trail, both for your IT department and regulators.

 Take Your Contact Center to the Next Level With Balto